On This Page

 Table Recognition and Structure Analysis

-Commercial services now provide hierarchical structure analysis as standard features, with Mistral OCR 3 achieving 96.6% accuracy on tables versus Amazon Textract's 84.8%:
+Commercial services now provide hierarchical structure analysis as standard features, with Mistral OCR 3 achieving 96.6% accuracy on tables versus Amazon Textract's 84.8%.
+Table extraction represents one of the most critical visual element recognition tasks, as tables contain structured data that requires precise preservation of relationships between rows, columns, and headers.

 • Table Boundary Detection: Identifying table regions within complex layouts